Bengaluru Woman Robbed Of Rs 63,900 In Online Fraud: All She Wanted Was To Send A Courier To Canada

 This Is How Bengaluru Woman Was Robbed Of Rs 63,900

 A 35-year old woman working in the IT sector of Bengaluru was no survivor of such fraud schemes.
 The techie was duped of a huge chunk of her money after clicking on a link sent by the caller.

 When she called the customer service, the fraudster asked her to follow a list of instructions.
-Upon clicking on a sent link she got re-directed her Google Pay app.
+Upon clicking on a sent link she got re-directed to a payment app.
 After which, the money got deducted from her in six installments.